 Meet the Staff

-David J. O'Connor is originally from and is a citizen of the Bad River Band of Lake Superior Chippewa ( Anishinaabe or Ojibwe).
-In January 2012, he became the Education Consultant, American Indian Studies Program at the Wisconsin Department of Public Instruction (DPI).
-In David's role at DPI, he supports school districts' efforts to provide instruction on the histories, cultures and tribal sovereignty of American Indian Nations and tribal communities of Wisconsin, often referenced as Wisconsin Act 31, and the education of Native American students.
+In January 2012, he began serving as the Education Consultant for the American Indian Studies Program at the Wisconsin Department of Public Instruction (DPI).
+In this role, he supports school districts across Wisconsin in implementing instruction on the histories, cultures, and tribal sovereignty of American Indian Nations and tribal communities in the state requirements commonly known as American Indian Studies (Wisconsin Act 31) and the education of Indigenous students.

-David received both his Master of Science (M.S.) degree and Bachelor of Arts (B.A.) degree from the University of Wisconsin-Madison.
-He is also a graduate of the School District of Ashland where he did his K-12 education and a graduate of the Bad River Head Start where he started his education and his early learning.
+David is currently pursuing a Doctor of Education (Ed.D.) in Educational Leadership at Edgewood University in Madison, Wisconsin.
+He earned both his Master of Science (M.S.) and Bachelor of Arts (B.A.) degrees from the University of Wisconsin–Madison in Madison, Wisconsin.
+David is a graduate of the School District of Ashland in Ashland, Wisconsin, where he completed his K–12 education.
+He began his educational journey at the Bad River Head Start, where he first engaged in early learning.